adityamahajan96/Wipe-Out/README.md

 ### Running the application:
 - Clone this repository inside the following path:
 	- `C:/.../xampp/htdocs/`
 - Start XAMPP.
 Run the *Apache Server* by clicking on `Run`.
-Make sure the Apache icon turns Green.
+Wait for a few seconds for the Apache icon to turn Green.
 - Now open a new tab on your Firefox browser and type `localhost/Wipeout/`.
 - Finally, get started with the application.